Example of Uniform Resource Locator: A Clear Guide

 The function of a URL

-A URL's primary function is to locate a resource on the internet.
+A URL’s primary function is to locate a resource on the internet.
+An HTML file can include anchor links that allow web browsers to navigate directly to specific sections of the page.
 When you type a URL into your browser, it sends a request to the server associated with the domain name in the URL.
 The server then responds with the requested resource, which is displayed in your browser.

 URLs also provide context about the resource.
 By looking at a URL, you can often determine what to expect from the webpage.
 For example, a URL ending in ‘/contact’ will likely lead to a contact page, while a URL ending in ‘.jpg’ will likely lead to an image file.